The last update of the Work Programme now contains all the topics that have to be submitted in 2020. It will be published by end of June 2019.

-The next Work Programme will cover the remaining three years of Horizon 2020, i.e. 2018-2020.
-Like it was done it the past consulting stakeholders has been an integral part of the programming process.
-Societal Challenge 1 particularly considers the following inputs:
+Preparations for this last work programme started right from 2016.
+Like it was done it the past, consulting stakeholders has been an integral part of the programming process.
+Societal Challenge 1 particularly considered the following inputs:

-A large part of the input will come from the document 'Advice for 2018/2020 of the Horizon 2020 Advisory Group for Societal Challenge 1', which has been adopted by the SC1 Advisory Group on 3 June 2016.
+A large part of the input comes from the document 'Advice for 2018/2020 of the Horizon 2020 Advisory Group for Societal Challenge 1', which was adopted by the SC1 Advisory Group on 3 June 2016.

-The document is based on the input for strategic orientations for 2018-2020 provided by the Commission (April 2016).
+The document is based on data on response to the first SC1 Work Programme (2014-2015) and on the input for strategic orientations for 2018-2020 provided by the Commission in April 2016.

-44 Stakeholders replied to the survey, with 40% of the replies coming from scientific associations in the area of health and care and 30% by patient or civil society organisations.
-Also comments were received from 19 Member States and Associated Countries.
+44 Stakeholders replied to the survey, with 40% of the replies coming from scientific associations in the area of health and care and 30% from patient or civil society organisations.
+Comments were also received from 19 Member States and Associated Countries.
 42 additional comments were submitted through the web-based form for ICT-related themes.

-Members of the SC1 Advisory Group summarised their conclusions on the received comments in the Annex to the Advisory Group report.
+The Commission provided a report on the targeted consultation to the SC1 Advisory Group who elaborated on it and summarised their conclusions on the received comments in the Annex to the Advisory Group report.

-On that basis, the Commission will draft the 2018-2020 SC1 Work Programme, taking also into account the coverage of the Societal Challenge 1 in 2014-2017 and the research agendas of its partnership activities [the European Joint Technology Initiative on Innovative Medicines (IMI-2), the Ambient Assisted Living (AAL), the Joint Programming Initiative on Demographic Change (More Years, Better Lives), the European Developing countries Clinical Trials Partnership (EDCTP) and the EIT-KIC Health and Active Ageing]- to avoid overlaps and create synergies with the SC1 Work Programme.
+On that basis, the Commission drafted the 2018-2020 SC1 Work Programme, taking also into account the coverage of the Societal Challenge 1 in 2014-2017 and the research agendas of its partnership activities [the European Joint Technology Initiative on Innovative Medicines (IMI-2), the two Art.185 initiatives: Ambient Assisted Living (AAL) and the European Developing countries Clinical Trials Partnership (EDCTP), the European Innovation Partnership on Active and Healthy Ageing (EIP AHA) as well as from the three SC1 related Joint Programming Initiatives on Neurodegenerative Diseases (JPND), on Anti-Microbial Resistance (JPIAMR) and on Demographic Change (More Years, Better Lives), and the EIT-KIC Health and Active Ageing] to avoid overlaps and create synergies with the SC1 Work Programme.